lotfio/conso/README.md

 - by default `test` command will run the `execute` method if no sub command is provided
 - each sub command is a separate method

-## :star: accessing app from commands :
+## :star: Accessing app from commands :
  - from a callback command

 ```php